21 Ahau Street, Moana

 Sharing our Learning

-We share learning at our assemblies which are held every Friday fortnight.
+We share learning at our assemblies which are held regularly - check newsletters for next assembly dates.
 The staff and student council organise events during the year and we enjoy seeing parents come down for a ‘run around’ with our students at lunch time.
 If you would like to be involved in the classroom or observe work in the classroom at other times please give us a call to arrange a time.

 Technology Classes at Greymouth High School